tpaidi/SER598-build-tools-website/content/docs/rollup/act1.md

 ---

 ## What Is rollup.config.js? ##
 The `rollup.config.js` file is the configuration file for Rollup.
 It defines how Rollup processes and bundles files.
+You will need to add this file directly to the directory at the root level.

 **rollup.config.js**
 ```javascript